“What a rebellious act it is to love yourself naturally in a world of fake appearances.”

 What is Paleo Skincare?

 Just like paleo food, these products are made from ingredients you recognize.
-They don't contain synthetic chemicals, their products are made from nature, and they're pure enough to eat (although not necessarily tasty).
-The four companies I'm featuring in my giveaway have the following things in common:
+They don’t contain synthetic chemicals, their products are made from nature, and they’re pure enough to eat (although not necessarily tasty).
+I spent a year sampling products from a wide variety of companies, and eventually chose three favorites to feature in this article.
+Here’s what they have in common:

 - Organic and wildcrafted ingredients.